 Published Jul 16, 2020

-Interpreting is also the process of accumulating information, examining, and analyzing.
-These processes are embedded in the object.
-Examination, also defined as research, is a deed that includes various methods such as observation, listening, questioning, interview, recording, accumulation of samples, experiments, storage, discovery, analysis.
-Therefore, these planes of definition are expected to offer a unique knowledge/experience to update the architectural medium.
+Identification is also the process of collecting, examining, and analyzing information.
+The object embodies these processes.
+The research is an act that includes various methods such as observation, listening, questioning, interview, recording, collecting samples, experiments, storage, discovery, analysis.
+Therefore, these defining levels provide a unique accumulation of knowledge/experience for updating the architectural environment.

 Berger, J. Ways of seeing: a book.
 London: British Broadcasting Corporation.
 1977. pp. 9-10